 We have various contractual obligations in the normal course of our operations and financing activities.
 Our most significant contractual obligations relate to the principal outstanding amount of the Company's debts, including interest payments, and operating lease obligations.
-For further information on these contractual obligations, see Note 9, Debt, and Note 18, Leases, within Item 18, Financial Statements included elsewhere in this Report.
+For further information on these contractual obligations, see Note 8, Debt, and Note 17, Leases, within Item 18, Financial Statements included elsewhere in this Report.

-As discussed in Note 4, Taxation, within Item 18, Financial Statements as of December 31, 2023 the Company has \$8,035 of liabilities associated with uncertain tax positions in the various jurisdictions in which the Company conducts operations.
+As discussed in Note 3, Taxation, within Item 18, Financial Statements as of December 31, 2024 the Company has \$4,957 of liabilities associated with uncertain tax positions in the various jurisdictions in which the Company conducts operations.
 Due to the uncertain and complex application of the tax regulations, combined with the difficulty in predicting when tax audits throughout the world may be concluded, the Company cannot make precise estimates of the timing of cash outflows relating to these liabilities.

-During the years ended December 31, 2023 and 2022, we did not have any off-balance sheet arrangements, as defined in Item 303(a)(4)(ii) of Regulation S-K, other than letters of credit and financial guarantee contracts entered into in the ordinary course of business.
+During the years ended December 31, 2024 and 2023, we did not have any off-balance sheet arrangements, as defined in Item 303(a)(4)(ii) of Regulation S-K, that have, or are reasonably likely to have, a current or future material effect on our consolidated financial condition, results of operations, liquidity, capital expenditures, or capital resources, other than letters of credit and financial guarantee contracts entered into in the ordinary course of business.